 Most businesses run some marketing campaigns or give an advertisement in the local newspaper.
 The expenses incurred in such marketing and promotional activities are put under this head.
-Suppose if Smith pays $100 per month to advertise his products in various newspapers, this expense of $100 per month will be recorded as Marketing Expenses.
+Suppose Smith pays $100 per month to advertise his products in various newspapers.
+This expense of $100 per month will be recorded as Marketing Expenses.

 General and Administrative Expenses

-This head includes all other expenses which do not belong an individual product in general but they are incurred to run the business in general.
-Expenses such as the salary of the manager, rent of the office, travel expenses of the employees, etc are recorded under this head.
+This head includes all other expenses that do not belong to an individual product in general but are incurred to run the business.
+Expenses such as the salary of the manager, rent of the office, travel expenses of the employees, etc., are recorded under this head.

 Depreciation and Amortization Expenses

-Depreciation and Amortization expenses are non-cash expenses which are recorded by the company each year to spread out the cost of machinery and equipment across all the years of its service.
+Depreciation and Amortization expenses are non-cash expenses that are recorded by the company each year to spread out the cost of machinery and equipment across all the years of its service.

 EBIT or Operating Income

-Interest expense is the amount of money which it has to pay on its borrowings.
-Suppose if Smith takes a loan of $50,000 from his bank at an interest rate of 10% per annum, the interest amount of $5,000 which he needs to pay every year will be recorded as Interest expense.
+Interest expense is the amount of money it has to pay on its borrowings.
+Suppose Smith takes a loan of $50,000 from his bank at an interest rate of 10% per annum.
+The interest amount of $5,000, which he needs to pay every year, will be recorded as an Interest expense.

-EBT stands for Earnings before Tax.
-To calculate EBT, deduct Interest Expense from Operating Income or EBIT
+EBT stands for earnings before Tax.
+To calculate EBT, deduct Interest expenses from Operating Income or EBIT.

-This is the amount which a business has to pay as Tax.
+This is the amount that a business has to pay as Tax.
 Tax is calculated as a percentage of the EBT.
-But, if the EBT is negative, this means that the business has made a loss and so there will be no tax for that particular year.
+But, if the EBT is negative, this means that the business has made a loss, and so there will be no tax for that particular year.

 Keeping the Business on Track

-The outside parties, who may want to invest in a business can reduce their uncertainty about the business by looking at the last few years’ income statements and do the same analysis to find out if the business is worth investing or not.1–7
+The outside parties who may want to invest in a business can reduce their uncertainty about the business by looking at the last few years’ income statements.
+And do the same analysis to find out if the business is worth investing in or not.